hersh-gupta/tldr-responsible-ai/content/Evaluation and Testing/Benchmarks/HarmBench.md

 - No current attack or defense is uniformly effective - all have weaknesses
 - LLM robustness is independent of model size within model families
 - Training procedures matter more than model size for robustness
-- R2D2 adversarial training achieves state-of-the-art robustness against GCG attacks
+- R2D2 adversarial training achieves state-of-the-art robustness against [[Red Teaming Methods in AI Security|GCG attacks]]
 - Higher attack success rates on contextual behaviors vs standard behaviors

 ## Takeaways